Why Do Chinese People Talk Loudly Without Shame?

 yes, even in normal situations where is no external noise interference, Chinese people talk loudly to each other when they’re like 1 meter apart, It’s just a habit that was brought over from the villages.

-City born folks tend to vary there tone and volume.
+City born folks tend to vary their tones and volume.

 In the Chinese Hospitals I’ve visited people still talk rather loudly